pronovic/cedar-backup3/DEVELOPER.md

 ## Development Environment

 This code has been around since the early 2000s.
 Historically, my development environment has been Vim on Debian Linux.
-Recently, I've also begun using IntelliJ on MacOS.
-As of now, I do not do any software development on Windows.
-It's not clear whether the code works there.
-(I haven't tried using it on Windows since ~2005.)
+In 2020, I worked on this code using IntelliJ Ultimate on MacOS and also got it working in a Windows 10 development environment using PyCharm.

 ## Packaging and Dependencies